Personal Radio Stations

 Note about part 15 AM band transmitters:

-The above circuits do not represent the absolute optimum setup for maximum legal signal strength but they are closer than some think!
+So, the above circuits do not represent the absolute optimum setup for maximum legal signal strength but they are closer than some think!
 For example, some people object to the 470 ohm resistor across the output coil in the first circuit on the grounds that it "wastes" power that could have been transmitted.
+True, if you antenna system is up to the job - most aren't.
 Although another type of matching might give a better output, virtually all of the power is going to be wasted, anyway.
 A "matching network" that can provide the required loading when connected to a legal antenna without any resistors and gives a good quality signal must be lossy.
 You just can't see the resistor.
-I can state this with confidence due to the tiny "radiation resistance" and capacitance that a legal antenna has.
-If you somehow manage to efficiently match to these values, the Q of the resulting network will be tens of thousands and the resulting bandwidth would be a few tens of hertz.
-All the listener would hear is a low rumble!
+Otherwise, the Q will be so high that the audio bandwidth is impacted and the signals sound "muffled."

-In order to get the bandwidth high enough for music, the natural Q of the short antenna must be lowered by a factor of several hundred (at least) and there goes all that precious power!
+In order to get the bandwidth high enough for music, the natural Q of the typical short antenna must be lowered by a factor of several hundred and there goes all that precious power!
 Basically, you want the highest possible voltage on the antenna but that value is limited by the maximum acceptable Q (lowest tolerable bandwidth) and the allowed power.
 One way or the other, you must include resistive losses.
 These circuits (especially the first) "over do it" a bit to make them more forgiving.
-(A poorly tuned matching network may not exhibit the necessary loss causing the modulation to be distorted.)
+(A poorly tuned matching network or a short antenna may not exhibit the necessary loss causing the modulation to be distorted.)

 A "phono oscillator" is a simple, short-range AM band transmitter that was typically used to send the signal from a phonograph to a nearby radio, eliminating the need for an amplifier and speaker.
 This version uses only one transistor and can be tuned to any desired frequency near the top of the AM band.
 Fidelity is surprisingly good considering the simplicity and is suitable for transmitting "Golden Age of Radio" type shows to a restored tube set.